Submitty/submitty.github.io/_docs/instructor/assignment_configuration/validation.md

      custom validator.
 3. Command line arguments provided to this validator.

-On standard output,a python custom validator _must_ output a json of the following form:
+On standard output, a python custom validator _must_ output a json of the following form:

 ```
 {